HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/wcm_rest_v3/use_wcm_rest_v3.md

-# WCM REST API v3 Usage Examples
+# Using Web Content Manager REST API v3

-This guide provides practical examples for using the WCM REST API v3 to manage Web Content Manager resources.
+This guide provides practical examples for using the WCM REST API v3 to manage Web Content Manager (WCM) resources.

 ## Prerequisites

-- WCM API v3 is enabled (default in CF238+)
+- Web Content Management (WCM) API v3 is enabled (enabled by default in Cumulative Fix (CF) 238 or a later version).
-- Valid DX credentials
+- Valid HCL DX credentials are available.
-- Basic understanding of REST APIs and HTTP methods
+- A basic understanding of REST APIs and HTTP methods is required.

-For authentication and endpoint details, see [Getting started with WCM REST API v3](wcm_rest_v3_starting.md).
+For authentication and endpoint details, refer to [Configuring Web Content Manager REST API v3](configure_wcm_rest_v3.md).

-## Basic usage examples
+## Libraries

-### List all libraries
+### Listing all libraries

-Retrieve a list of all WCM libraries:
+To retrieve a list of all WCM libraries:

 ```bash
 curl -k -u user:password \
   "https://your-dx-host/dx/api/wcm/v3/libraries?limit=10"
 ```

-**Response**:
+Response:

 ```json
 {
   "pagination": {